Charlie Ruan

 Biography

-I focus on the systems problems in machine learning systems, with various open-source development experience.
-I am the current lead of WebLLM and a core contributor to MLC-LLM.
+I focus on systems problem in emerging machine learning workloads, with various open-source development experience.
+I am the lead of WebLLM and a core contributor to MLC-LLM.

-Prior to coming to CMU, I obtained my B.S. degree in Computer Science and Operations Research from Cornell University, where I was fortunate to work with Prof. Christopher De Sa on distributed training and with Prof. Jim Dai on stochastic processes.
+I obtained my B.S. degree in Computer Science and Operations Research from Cornell University, where I was fortunate to work with Prof. Christopher De Sa on distributed training and with Prof. Jim Dai on reinforcement learning and stochastic processes.

 Interests